uptechteam/ios-cookbook/4-architecture.md

 `UIView` subclass and `.xib` interface builder file with layout.

 From responsibilities division point of view view controller is same part of view layer as view itself, so this module's part is completely optional.
 Everything from it can be easily moved to view controller and functionality will remain same.
-However, we recommend implementing view separately from view controller to avoid uncontrollable growth of view controller's codebase.
+However, we recommend implementing view separately from view controller to avoid growth of view controller's codebase.

 All views are required to implement `render(props:)` method, which restores state of view from props object.
 This method must always bring view to same state for same props (view state must not depend on previous calls).